Muogamarra Nature Reserve

 - in the Sydney and surrounds region

-Muogamarra Nature Reserve is open to the public from 9am to 4.30pm for 6 weekends every year.
-The reserve will open on 12 August in 2017.
-The reserve is closed to the public at other times to protect the sensitive natural and cultural heritage.
+Muogamarra Nature Reserve is open to the public from 9am to 4.30pm for 6 weeks around August and September each year.
+The reserve is closed to the public at other times to protect sensitive natural and cultural heritage values.

 Donate to NSW National Parks